louisruocco/Warhammer40kTools/readme.md

 ## Installation Guide:

-This module can be installed by running the following commands
+This module can be installed by running the following command in either Powershell 5.1 or 7+ (Powershell 7+ is recommended over 5.1)

 ```
 Install-Module -Name Warhammer40kTools